thearn/pandemic/readme.md

 ![alt text](images/Figure_2.png "With mitigation")

-indicating successful flattening of the infection curve below the specified target.
+indicating successful flattening of the infection curve below the specified target, using a social distance infection mitigation strategy lasting around 65 days.

 Next steps
 ===========
+- Reversed problem formulation: Implement example to directly minimize infection peak, placing constraints on mitigation strength.
 - Derivation of critical patient category, including hospitalized ICU versus unhospitalized categories
 - Finer detailed calculation of the `sigma(t)` control parameter relating to social policy
 - Calibration with real-world date related to the spread of COVID-19